-It may sound obvious, but you’ll help clients determine how to improve their wellness.
-Wellness coaches can help people do a lot of things: imagine a preferred future, define their health and wellness goals, identify personal strengths and barriers, set target milestones, identify and carry out achievable health- and wellness-promoting behaviors, track and monitor progress, problem solve and recover from setbacks, celebrate successes, and influence and inspire those around them.
+This includes helping clients: imagine a preferred future, define health and wellness goals, identify personal strengths and barriers, set target milestones, identify and carry out achievable health- and wellness-promoting behaviors, track and monitor progress, problem solve and recover from setbacks, celebrate successes, and influence and inspire those around them.

-That’s why we need wellness coaches—like you—to motivate clients to set and prioritize goals and then follow them through to completion.
-No one is an island and everyone needs support.
-As a wellness coach, you’ll help clients build confidence and self-esteem to make changes and create new healthy habits.
-Your presence in a client’s life can provide organization and structure.
-Now they have someone to be accountable to—you, the expert—who will also inspire them to succeed and be the best they can be.
+Wellness coaches motivate clients to set and prioritize goals and then follow them through to completion.
+Wellness coaches help clients build confidence and self-esteem to make changes and create new healthy habits.
+Their presence in a client’s life can provide organization and structure.
+With a wellness coach, a client has someone to be accountable to– the expert—who will also inspire them to succeed and be the best they can be.

 Wellness Coaches can be deployed in a range of situations:

 In Hospitals, Residential Care facilities and Physican’s offices: As Follow-up support for doctors and patients to help patients adhere to prescribed regimens for treatment and prevention

 Health Insurance Companies: To help companies reduce their medical costs

 In Private Practice: To help people work through their wellness aspirations